citp/privacy-policy-historical/m/ma/max/maxim-ic.com.md

 **Changes to Privacy Policy**

-Maxim/Dallas reserves the right to modify its privacy policy at any time.
+Maxim reserves the right to modify its privacy policy at any time.
 Customers and site visitors are notified via the following list of changes:

   * Policy effective: October 29, 2002
   * Revision: July 14, 2004: Added "Changes to Privacy Policy" section.